 The Foreign and Commonwealth Office gives up-to-date advice on travel to anywhere in the world, country by country.
-You are strongly advised to refer to this in any case; and particularly where advisory information applies.
-All travel plans to FCO advisory areas must be the subject of a risk assessment and will be referred to the Safety Office by the Head of Administration and Finance.
+You are strongly advised to refer to this in any case.
+All travel plans to FCO advisory areas must be referred to the Safety Office by the Head of Administration and Finance for approval.
 To check if your travel plans might be affected by an FCO advisory please check the website.